Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 * `scale`(Vector3) : per-axis size of the particle.
 * `pivot` (Vector3) : pivot position in the unit representation.

-**Pivot** of a particle is computed in an unit box of size 1 : the **unit representation**.
+The **Pivot** of a particle is computed in an unit box of size 1 : the **unit representation**.
 By default, it is (0,0,0), the center of the box.
 You can change its Value to adjust the center of the box.
 Every face is located at -0.5 or 0.5 in each axis.

 ![Pivot Representation in 2D](Images/Pivot2D.png)